jwodder/jbobaf/README.txt

 can code, ideally with equal support in C, Perl, Haskell, et (fortasse) alii.
 We'll see how that works out.

-fe'omi'e .djan.uodr. me'e ji'a la .kamymecraijun.
+fe'omi'e .djan.uodr. pe me'e ji'a la .kamymecraijun.